 Surely, some of the venture capitalists that backed Solana and encouraged retail investors to ape-in during the "Solana Summer" took profit during the early days.
-But any exposure remaining on the balance sheets must be an anchor that risks bringing down their ships.
+But any exposure remaining on the balance sheets must be an anchor.

 Just like the investors who apparently did their due diligence on FTX and missed the glaring holes the new CEO found in a week, how could these investors miss the problems with Solana?
 Did their due diligence not reveal that a good majority of the ecosystem was effectively a Russian nesting doll of fakery, as CoinDesk reported a few months ago?
 Or did they just want to put the pump on the coin?

-But for as much as we talk about Solana that could be a distraction from larger failures lurking beneath the surface.
+But for as much as we talk about Solana that could be a distraction from larger would-be ethereum killers lurking beneath the surface.
 Has anyone checked in on Polkadot, Klaytn or Waves recently?

 3:00 p.m.
 HKT/SGT(7:00 UTC) Germany's Producer Price Index (MoM/Oct)